EggplantPlanter/hello-world/README.md

 Currently:
 	Undecided major in the Computing Sciences department
-not sure what i want to do for my future, career, or tomorrow
+Not sure what I want to do for my future, career, or tomorrow
-i like school surprisingly, but i still don't know what to do.
+I like school surprisingly, but I still don't know what to do.

-However, i do have a goal...
+However, I do have a goal...

   Goal:
     Pursue happiness and get paid for it.

-What i follow:
+What I follow:
 "A day without laughter is a day wasted" - Charlie Chaplin

 Top 3 shows: